neilrudds/CSC7081-Programming/src/Week18/README.md

 - Typically, they represent data items that form a natural group, such as a poker hand (a collection of cards), a mail folder (a collection of letters), or a telephone directory (a mapping of names to phone numbers).

-# What is the Collections Framework
+# What is the Collections framework

 - A collections framework is a unified architecture for representing and manipulating collections.
 All collections frameworks contain the following: